yonghaekim/academic-kickstart/content/home/about.md

 # Biography

-I am a Ph.D. student at Georgia Tech in Computer Science.
-I am working with Prof. Hyesoon Kim, and my research interests include computer architecture, compiler, machine learning, and hardware designs.
+I am a Ph.D. student in Computer Science at the Georgia Tech, who is being advised by Prof. Hyesoon Kim.
-I am currently working on translating programming languages for hardware generation using neural machine translation (NMT).
+My research interests include computer architecture and hardware security, with focus on low-overhead yet robust defense against memory safety vulnerabilities.